asyncapi/generator/docs/generator_template.md

 ```

 Run `npm test` on your terminal to ensure everything works as expected.
 Add another channel to asyncapi.yml file called `temperatureDropped` and `temperatureRisen` then run the template again to make sure it still works as expected.

-You'll have the TopicFunction component tha's reusable in other scenarios to return topic-dedicated functions.
-In your case, you'll get access to topics that the Temperature Service application is subscribed to.

-#### Update AsyncAPi docs
+#### Update AsyncAPi document

 Update the AsyncAPI document to use two channels: